wyne-ybanez/demo-php-unit-testing/README.md

 &nbsp;

+## Dependancies

+PHPUnit version `12.2`

+Your version might be earlier or later, as long as the functionality remains and is familiar enough for you to configure/fix, then you should be okay.

+&nbsp;

 ## How to use

 In the project folder - this is assuming you have made an alias for phpunit.
 Assuming you have defined your test.